openedx/edx-platform/docs/decisions/0014-no-new-apps.rst

 Context
 -------
-In recent years, edX and the software industry as a whole have been moving away from a monolith structure towards more modular architecture.
-The goal is to transition from a base site with plugins to a collection of more encapsulated services that can be used as building blocks to a larger application.
+The Open edX platform is moving toward a more modular architecture.
+The goal is to transition from a monolithic application in edx-platform to one in which this repository represents a small, stable core with volatility pushed into extensions and plugins.
 To that end, much of the original edx-platform repository has been split out into micro-frontends, other microservices, plugins, and libraries.
-However, there are still a number of optional applications within edx-platform and new ones continue to be added.
+However, there are still a number of optional and non-core applications within edx-platform and new ones continue to be added.

 Decision
 --------